-Target: 73% of the total legislative appropriation for Executive departments covered by StateStat
+Target: 75% of the total legislative appropriation for Executive departments covered by StateStat

 How are we doing?
 StateStat is a performance measurement and management tool implemented in fiscal year 2007 by Governor O'Malley to make our State government more accountable and more efficient.
 StateStat drives continuous improvement in efficiency and effectiveness of State government programs.
-To facilitate this improvement, Governor O'Malley has established a Delivery Unit to act as an extension of StateStat, with a focus on aligning State and Federal resources around the Administration's fifteen strategic goals for improving the quality of life in Maryland.
-There are 20 Executive departments, and as of January 2011 14 of them participate in StateStat and account for nearly three quarters of the total legislative appropriation for fiscal year 2012.
-From 2008 to 2012, the percent of the total legislative appropriation for Executive departments covered by StateStat increased by 7.4%.
+StateStat focuses on aligning State and Federal resources around the Administration's fifteen strategic goals for improving the quality of life in Maryland.
+There are 20 Executive departments.
+Currently 16 (73%) of them participate in StateStat and account for nearly three quarters of the total legislative appropriation for fiscal year 2013.
+From 2009 to 2013, the percent of the total legislative appropriation for Executive departments covered by StateStat increased by 4.3%.
+The percent covered by StateStat has remained static for fiscal years 2011 through 2013.